dafny-lang/dafny/docs/DafnyRef/integration- rust/IntegrationRust.md

 For maximum flexibility, Dafny follows these rules to encode types in Rust:
 - Function parameters always take primitive types without borrowing them (`bool`, `u32`, etc.)
-- Function parameters always borrows variables of other types (`DafnyString`, structs, etc.), because borrowing is always cheaper than cloning for non-Copy types.
+- Function parameters always borrow variables of other types (`DafnyString`, structs, etc.), because borrowing is always cheaper than cloning for non-Copy types.
   Open question: There are at least two more possible alternatives
   - We could actually have parameters be always owned, which require `.clone()` also to be used at the call site
   - We could have parameter attributes like `{:rc_owned true}` so that users can choose which API to precisely give to their functions.
-- Functions always return an owned type, otherwise we would need to have an automated theory about lifetimes of returned borrowed references, which Dafny does not support.
+- Functions always return an owned type, otherwise we would need to have an automated theory about lifetimes of returned borrowed references, which Dafny does not support yet.
 Moreover, borrowing a variable makes its lifetime not `'static`, so it's not possible to use that trait.
 - `& T` and `&mut T` annotations only appear at the top-level of types, never nested.
-- Classes types are encoded in raw pointers, and a deallocation statement will be made available.
+- Classes types are encoded in reference-counted pointers by default, but there is a command-line flag `--raw-pointers` that encode class type into an equivalent of a raw pointer, in which case a deallocation statement will have to be made available.

 |-------------------------------|-----------------------------|
 |  Dafny type                   |   Rust type                 |